-There were no warrants for services granted in 2009 and there was no warrant expense for the year 2009.
+Warrants - There were no warrants for services granted in 2009 and there was no warrant expense for the year 2009.

-There were no warrants for services granted in the first quarter of 2010 and there was no warrant expense in the current quarter being reported on.
+There were no warrants for services granted in the first or second quarters of 2010 and there was no warrant expense in the first quarter of 2010 or the current second quarter of 2010 being reported on.
 Warrants issued in connection with the sale of units of common stock were for cash value received and as such were not grants of compensation-based warrants.

-9. Commitments and Contingencies
+8. Commitments and Contingencies

 Technology License - The Company has negotiated exclusive licenses from M. D. Anderson to develop drug delivery technology for siRNA and antisense drug products and to develop liposome tumor targeting technology.
 These licenses require, among other things, the Company to reimburse M. D. Anderson for ongoing patent expense.
-Accrued license payments totaling \$75,000 are included in Current Liabilities as of March 31, 2010.
-As of March 31, 2010, the Company estimates reimbursable patent expenses will total approximately \$175,000.
+Accrued license payments totaling \$100,000 are included in Current Liabilities as of June 30, 2010.
+As of June 30, 2010, the Company estimates reimbursable patent expenses will total approximately \$150,000 for the antisense license and \$25,000 for the siRNA license.
 The Company will be required to pay when invoiced the patent expenses at the rate of \$25,000 per quarter.

 Drug Supplier Project Plan - In June of 2008, Bio-Path entered into a Project Plan agreement with a contract drug manufacturing suppler for delivery of drug product to support commencement of the Company's Phase I clinical trial of its first cancer drug product.
-The Company currently expects to start this trial in 2010.
-In 2009, the Company paid \$315,640 to this manufacturer and its drug substance raw material supplier that is carried at cost as Drug Product for Testing on the balance sheet (see Note 4.).
+The Company commenced this trial and was enrolling patients by the end of the second quarter 2010.
+Previously in 2008 and 2009, the Company paid \$608,440 to this manufacturer and its drug substance raw material supplier that is carried at cost as Drug Product for Testing on the balance sheet (see Note 2.).
 The Company expects to pay no more than \$150,000 to its contract drug manufacturing supplier to complete payments under the current contract when the supplier delivers clinical grade drug product for testing in the Company's clinical trial.
 Future contracts will be required as the Company's requirement for clinical drug product increase.

-10. Subsequent Events
+9. Subsequent Events